federicomarulli/CosmoBolognaLib/README.md

 The CosmoBolognaLib is a large set of *free software* C++ libraries for cosmological calculations.

-Please have a look at the example codes in CosmoBolognaLib/Examples/ that show how to use the CosmoBolognaLib in either C++ or Python codes.
+> **The example codes in CosmoBolognaLib/Examples/ show how to use the CosmoBolognaLib in either C++ or Python codes.

-The full documentation is provided here:
+> **The full documentation is provided here:
 [CBL documentation](http://apps.difa.unibo.it/files/people/federico.marulli3/CosmoBolognaLib/Doc/html/index.html)